cybozu/neco-containers/local-pv-provisioner/README.md

 `local-pv-provisioner` is a custom controller that creates [local](https://kubernetes.io/docs/concepts/storage/volumes/#local) PersistentVolume(PV) resources from devices that match the specified conditions.

-* The PVs are linked to a node by `ownerReferences` setting.
-* The PVs will be removed along with the deletion of the node.
+* The PVs will be removed along with the deletion of the node because of using `ownerReferences`.

 ## How to discover devices